 “A human coat, sweater, towel, etc., can be used to throw over a dog's head to create a visual barrier and potentially provide a moment of separation between the dogs,” Kurland said.

 You could also try making a loud sound — by banging noisy things together, for example — to distract the dogs from fighting each other so you can actually separate them.

-Are dog parks ever bad for dogs?
+Are dog parks ever a bad idea?

 Dog parks might actually be a bad choice for your dog if all the action will make him feel overwhelmed.

 “Some dogs do not enjoy the high number of other dogs in a confined space at the dog park, preferring to spend time with one or two dogs only for social interaction,” Kurland said.
 “For some dogs, having stranger dogs enthusiastically saying hello or coming on too strong trying to play can cause stress and anxiety.”

 It’s also probably not a good idea to bring your dog to the dog park if he’s a bit possessive (of you or his stuff).